 Identifying, acknowledging, and honoring this purpose is perhaps the most important action successful people take.
 They take the time to understand what they’re here to do – and then they pursue that with passion and enthusiasm.

-For some of us, our life purpose a passion is obvious and clear.
+For some of us, our purpose and passion in life is obvious and clear.
 We’re born with a set of talents and through persistent practice, we develop our talents into skills.

-My children are prime examples.
+My children are prime examples of clear purpose.
 It was clear from the moment they got on the planet what they were interested in.

 One son wanted to draw all the time, and he is now in the art world.
 Another son was always tapping out rhythms on paint cans and dishes, and he’s now in the music world, along with one of his brothers.

 My daughter is in the literary world, and my stepson is definitely in the business world.

 My stepdaughter is also in the arts – she began singing and drawing when she was two.
 And my stepson is in the business world.
 He was making business plans and selling things to his friends by the time he was in middle school.

 They all had natural talents that were clear indicators of what they ended up ultimately being passionate about.